-Our friend Timothy Dahl of Charles & Hudson is a DIY demon.
-One of his greatest triumphs was the transformation of a dingy utility room into a dazzling white laundry space, finished just in time for the arrival of the Dahl and his wife's first child.
-Read on to see how he pulled it altogether and create a similar look with the following elements (and a little elbow grease):
+Our friend Timothy Dahl of online design magazine Charles & Hudson is a DIY demon.
+One of his greatest triumphs was the transformation of a dingy utility room into a dazzling white laundry space, finished just in time for the arrival of he and his wife's first child.
+Read on to hear how Dahl pulled it together and learn how to create a similar look with the following elements (and a little elbow grease).

 Remodelista: How did you tackle the painting?

 Timothy Dahl: We decided to do the whole room in white.
-For the walls and the ceiling, we went with the new Valspar + Asthma/Allergy Friendly Paint available at Lowe's.
-It's the most kid-friendly paint we've seen.
-It's Zero-VOC, low odor, and dries to an antimicrobial finish.
-It is also mold and mildew resistant.
-Now that we have a little one, I don't think we would use any other paint.
+For the walls and the ceiling, we went Valspar +, a low-VOC, asthma and allergy friendly paint that sadly seems to have been since discontinued.
 For the floors, we used Valspar's Floor and Porch Enamel Paint, which is also low VOC and low odor.

-Above: The couple kept the original deep sink, scrubbed it clean, and now use it to bathe their son.
+Above: The couple kept the utility room's original deep sink, which they scrubbed clean and used to bathe their son.

 RM: Storage solution?

-TD: We made a quick trip to Ikea, grabbed their Expedit Bookcase unit ($89.99) in white, and laid it down on its side.
+TD: We made a quick trip to Ikea, grabbed their Expedit Shelving Unit ($99) in white, and laid it down on its side.
 We already have this bookcase in brown and use it in our son's nursery; for an Ikea product, its very solid.

-Above: Their son's towel hangs from an antler hook on the wall.
+Above: The son's towel hangs from an antler hook on the wall.

 RM: Appliance advice?